Yogesh-Rebari/Logic-Building-Questions/README.md

 - 📂 Organized by difficulty and topic
 - 💡 Ideal for interview prep and coding practice

+## Here are some tips for improving your programming logic:

+-Understand the problem: Read and understand the problem statement.
+-Generate Examples: Create additional input and output cases for each problem.
+-Draw observations: Draw observations and patterns based on the examples you created.
+-Start with Basic: First, think of the basic way to solve the problem then optimize the solution.

 ## 🗂️ Structure

 /level-1-beginner/